supervisely-ecosystem/convert-yolov5-to-supervisely-format/README.md

 ## How to use

-Project is in your current `Workspace` with the same name as the YOLO v5 folder or archive has.
+Result project is saved your current `Workspace` with the same name as the YOLO v5 folder or archive has.
-Application creates 2 datasets `train` and `val`, and additionally assigns `train` and `val` tags to images.
+Application creates 2 datasets: `train` and `val`, and additionally assigns `train` and `val` tags to the images.
-If there are no images in your val directory only `train` dataset will be created.
+If there are no images in validasion then only `train` dataset is created.

 <img src="https://i.imgur.com/KFiRU6K.png"/>

-You can also access your project by clicking on it's name from `Tasks` page
+You can also access your project by clicking on it's name from `Tasks` page.

 <img src="https://i.imgur.com/hM2kWVf.png"/>